 Both groups enjoy shared leadership which makes it possible to keep the groups running every week of the

-of Teachings.
 Our logo specific to our parish meditation group and activities envisions our purpose of

 encouraging our own and the parish’s deepening faith and spirituality thorough the practice of Christian